NoahWTeng/fastify-graphQL-mongodb/README.md

-# fastify-graphQL-mongodb
-GraphQL Server Boilerplates for Node with fastify
+# GraphQL Server Boilerplates for Node with fastify